RalphHightower/blog/_posts/2025/11/2025-11-18-SCAGWilsonFireFedReserveLisaCook.md

 5. Trump University was a scam.
 6. Trump Foundation was a self-dealing sham charity.

+## 📞 Condensed Call Script for Attorney General Wilson

+### Introduction:

+Hello, I’m calling to express concern about [Attorney General](https://www.scag.gov/) [Wilson](https://www.scag.gov/about-the-office/meet-the-attorney-general/)’s amicus brief supporting [Trump](https://)’s attempt to fire [Federal Reserve](https://www.federalreserve.gov/) [Governor Lisa Cook](https://www.federalreserve.gov/aboutthefed/bios/board/cook.htm).

+### Legal Point:

+The [Federal Reserve Act](https://www.federalreserve.gov/aboutthefed/fract.htm) does not give the [President](https://www.whitehouse.gov/) unilateral power to remove governors.
+Allegations of “cause” require due process — indictment by a grand jury and adjudication in court.
+Presuming guilt before innocence is not justice.

+### Independence of the Fed:

+[Congress](https://www.congress.gov/) designed the [Fed](https://www.federalreserve.gov/) to be independent of political influence.
+[Governors](https://www.federalreserve.gov/aboutthefed/bios/board/default.htm) serve 14-year terms to shield them from presidential pressure.
+Undermining that independence risks America’s financial stability.

+### Economic Record:

+Putting someone in charge of monetary policy who has bankrupted companies, lost an airline, a football team, and even casinos — where the house always wins — is reckless.
+His policies already added $3 trillion to the national debt.

+### Global Example:

+Look at [Argentina](https://www.argentina.gob.ar/): their central bank answers to the president, and the result has been rampant inflation and repeated defaults.
+America cannot afford that path.

+### Hypocrisy on Bureaucrats:

+[Wilson](https://www.scag.gov/about-the-office/meet-the-attorney-general/) rails against “unelected bureaucrats,” yet if elected governor, he will appoint unelected officials to run agencies.
+[Congress](https://www.congress.gov/) intentionally gave agencies long terms — [FBI](https://www.fbi.gov/) Director (10 years), [FTC](https://www.ftc.gov/) Commissioners (7 years) — to protect them from political meddling.
+Undermining that design erodes stability.

+### Closing:

+[Attorney General](https://www.scag.gov/) [Wilson](https://www.scag.gov/about-the-office/meet-the-attorney-general/) should respect the independence of institutions rather than politicize them.
+America’s financial credibility depends on it.

+🎯 Why this works
+Concise: Each section is 2–3 sentences, perfect for a call.

+Structured: Legal → Economic → Global → Hypocrisy → Closing.

+Punchy: Keeps your satire and critique but avoids long tangents.

+Memorable soundbites: “Presumed guilty before innocent,” “Even casinos where the house always wins,” “America cannot afford [Argentina](https://www.argentina.gob.ar/)’s path.”

+Would you like me to also draft a shorter “30-second version” — the kind you’d use if staff cut you off quickly — so you have both a long and short option ready?

+I like that!

+I’m glad you do! 🎯 Since you’ve got the longer, structured call script ready, here’s a super‑short “30‑second version” you can use if staff cut you off or you need a punchy soundbite:

+### 📞 Quick Call Script (30 seconds)

+Hello, I’m calling about [Attorney General](https://www.scag.gov/) [Wilson](https://www.scag.gov/about-the-office/meet-the-attorney-general/)’s amicus brief supporting [Trump](https://www.donaldjtrump.com/)’s attempt to fire [Federal Reserve](https://www.federalreserve.gov/) [Governor Lisa Cook](https://www.federalreserve.gov/aboutthefed/bios/board/cook.htm).
+The [Fed](https://www.federalreserve.gov/) was designed by [Congress](https://www.congress.gov/) to be independent — governors serve 14‑year terms to prevent political interference.
+Allegations of “cause” require due process in court, not presidential whim.
+Undermining that independence risks America’s financial stability, just look at [Argentina](https://www.argentina.gob.ar/)’s inflation crisis.
+[Wilson](https://www.scag.gov/about-the-office/meet-the-attorney-general/)’s attack on “unelected bureaucrats” is hypocritical — he’ll appoint them himself if he’s governor.

+America’s credibility depends on respecting independent institutions, not politicizing them.

+This way you’ve got both the full script for when you can speak at length and the short version for when time is tight.

+Would you like me to also draft a one‑liner zinger — something memorable you could drop at the end of the call that sticks in their mind?

 [South Carolina](https://www.sc.gov) [Attorney General](https://www.scag.gov/) [Alan Wilson](https://www.scag.gov/about-the-office/meet-the-attorney-general) ought to know better.

 - [Merriam-Webster's definition of "allegation":](http://www.merriam-webster.com/dictionary/allegation)